milostomic/implementation-guides/netverify/portal-settings.md

 * Expiry Date (if availble on the ID)
 * US state (if US ID)
 * Personal number (if available on the ID)
-* MRZ check (if passport for MRZ check supported for the ID card)
+* MRZ check (for passports and ID cards where MRZ check is supported)

-**Note:** To perform the MRZ check, the fields date of birth, expiry and personal number will be processed during the ID verification and returned in the callback, if available on the ID.
+**Note:** To perform the MRZ check, the fields date of birth, expiry and personal number will be processed during verification and returned in the callback, if available on the ID document.

 **Supported countries for ID card MRZ check:**<br>